-1All Student must take 2 Fine Arts, 2 Humanities, and 2 Social & Behavioral Science courses to fulfill the Intellectual Exploration requirements.
+&lt;sup>1 All Student must take 2 Fine Arts, 2 Humanities, and 2 Social & Behavioral Science courses to fulfill the Intellectual Exploration requirements.
 3 credits must be designated as a Diversity Course and 3 credits must be designated as a International Requirement.